 Go to the web dashboard and then select a workspace and open Integrations.
 After this, find the Postman API and click View Details.

-Use PDF.co API and Document Parser integrated with Postman
+Use PDF.co API and Document Parser Integrated with Postman

+Here, you will learn how to use Postman for API and how to run API in Postman.
 For example, the Document Parser (Template and Rules-Based Extraction) of PDF.co has been successfully integrated with the Postman marketplace.
 This API parses and extracts data from documents using an earlier processed system data extraction template.
 With this API method, users may obtain information or data from custom fields, by research, form fields, tables, various pages, and more!
 To achieve this, you have to use GET or POST requests.

 This PDF.co is a complete collection of PDF tools.
 It includes Merge and split reports.
 Generate PDF from Word, Excel files, JPG and PNG images, and links.
 It can also convert PDF to XLS, CSV, JSON, XML, and much more.